scientest/Doctor-s-Website/Readme.md

 ## Overview

 Dr.App is a backend server for a doctor-patient social platform, built with Node.js, Express, and MongoDB.
-It supports user registration with OTP verification, authentication, blogging, and a friend request system.
+It supports user registration with OTP verification, authentication, blogging, and a social following system.

 ---